The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

 \subsection{Evaluation of Model Selection}

-In addition to model evaluation for model selection purposes, assessing effectiveness of an evaluation metric at the task might also be desirable, especially when comparing multiple metrics.
+In addition to model evaluation for model selection purposes, assessing effectiveness of an evaluation metric at the task could also be desirable, especially when comparing multiple metrics.
 In order to avoid overfitting, evaluation of model selection metrics should be performed on a separate set of data than model selection itself.
-For this purpose, let us define validation and test data, $\mathcal{D}_{val}$ and $\mathcal{D}_{te}$ respectively, as well as separate categories of validation and test loss functions
+For this purpose, let us define validation and test data, $\mathcal{D}^{val}$ and $\mathcal{D}^{te}$ respectively.
+Note that $(\mathcal{D}^{tr} \cup \mathcal{D}^{val}) \cap \mathcal{D}^{te} = \varnothing$ is always true, even in the case of using CV.
+From now on, we assume model selection is always done on validation data, and the performance assessment of the metric used in model selection is done on a separate test set, unless explicitly stated otherwise.